entu/ssg/README.md

   Enable HTML tags in (markdown) source
 - __stylus.pretty__
   Boolean to set if output CSS is pretty formatted or not.
+- __javascript.pretty__
+  Boolean to set if output JavaScript is pretty formatted or not.
 - __port__
   What port to use for serving on localhost.